anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 MUST have IETF consensus.

-Extension identifiers MUST NOT start with "example" because these identifiers are reserved for use in documentation.
+Extension identifiers MUST NOT start with "example" because these identifiers are reserved for use as examples in documentation.

 For this reason, this document updates the guidance of [@!RFC7480] regarding underscore characters: RDAP extensions MUST NOT use an underscore character